-You already know that to grow your business you need to focus on strategy, execution, people and money.
-What you may not know is the single most important thing you must do is love your business.
-This isn’t some new flavor of “woo.”
-The reality is if you don’t love your business, no one else will either.
-Not your clients, not your team, and especially not potential buyers.
-Because the way you feel about your business fuels the actions you take, and it’s your actions that create results.
+Here’s what they don’t teach in business school: the single most important thing you must do is love your business.
+This isn’t a new flavor of “woo;” if you don’t love your business, no one else will either.
+Not your clients, not your team, not the market.
+Because the way you feel about your business fuels the actions you take, and your actions create results.

 Your relationship with your business is like any other relationship.

 It includes the way you think, feel and talk about it.
 Do you complain about your business?
 Do you feel trapped by it?
-If so, chances are you think the reason is because of the employees, the clients, the market, cashflow or some other reason outside of yourself.
+If so, you probably think you have a good reason.
 A new competitor surfaces, an employee quits, the clients don’t pay on time, your bank balance is low.
 But those are just circumstances.
-It’s our thoughts about those situations that lead to feelings of being frustrated or trapped, not the circumstances themselves.
+It’s our thoughts about those situations that lead to feelings of being frustrated or trapped, not the situations themselves.

-When we are frustrated by our business, feelings such as resentment and irritation are driving our actions.
-We still take action, but we have to use willpower to overcome these negative feelings.
-This is much harder, not as effective and certainly doesn’t feel as good as taking action from love.
-It’s like driving down the road with one foot on the gas and one on the break.
+It’s like driving down the road with one foot on the gas and one on the brake.
 Your progress is slow, you create a lot of friction and wear out the parts.
 It’s the difference between feeling impatient as you rush through an employee review because you are running late and being grateful that you have an employee to review in the first place.

 Signs that your relationship with your business is in trouble:

 - Prioritize your business: the quality of the time you spend with your business matters more than the amount of time.
 Are you really interested in what your clients and your team are doing, what they think and how they feel, or are you just going through the motions?
 Is your business important to you because it pays your bills or because you genuinely care about it?
-Schedule time to work on your business, not just in it.
-Show up for your business fully present.
+Show up for your business fully present and available.

 - Be intimate with your business: love it, nurture it, treasure it.
-Imagine a relationship with your partner – it’s ridiculous to think you would not know important details about their life, like the names of their parents, what they love to do, where they work, their favorite food.
-When you are in an intimate relationship you know these things.
+Imagine a relationship with your partner – it’s ridiculous to think you wouldn’t know important details about their life – the names of their parents, what they love to do, where they work, their favorite food.
 Understanding your financials and performance metrics is like knowing these important pieces of information!
-If you care about something, you pay careful attention to it.

-- Be vulnerable: be willing to admit to yourself when you don’t know something and be OK with it.
+- Be vulnerable: be willing to admit when you don’t know something.
 Instead of feeling like a fraud, just get ready to learn.
-If you are afraid, know that it is because of a thought you are thinking.
-We think circumstances cause us to feel a certain way but that is never the case.
-It is always our thoughts about circumstances that cause feelings.
-Look at the thoughts that make you feel uncomfortable and either change them or accept them and then do the thing you were afraid of anyway.
+If you’re afraid, know that it’s because of a thought you’re thinking.
+We think circumstances cause our feelings but it’s our thoughts about circumstances that cause our feelings.
+Identify what you’re thinking that makes you feel uncomfortable and change the thoughts.
 Being vulnerable also means being open to feedback and other ways of doing things.

-- Communicate expectations clearly of your business: create goals, timelines and expectations for everyone on your team.
+- Communicate expectations clearly: create goals, timelines and expectations for everyone on your team.
 Measure progress, visualize it, talk about it.
 Clarity is kindness.
-It’s not knowing that makes people uncomfortable.
+Not knowing makes people uncomfortable.

-- Appreciate your business – be grateful that you have it!
-Practice feeling good about it.
-Remember why you started it.
-If you don’t intentionally practice treasuring your business, the daily pressures of running it will leave you feeling exhausted instead of excited.
+- Appreciate your business: Remember why you started your business.
+Intentionally treasure it so the daily pressures of running it don’t leave you feeling exhausted.
 Choose to feel amazed at how far you have come and excited for the incredible experience of being an entrepreneur.
 Appreciate yourself for having the courage to build a business and appreciate your team and your clients for being on the journey with you.